Senior Research Associate

 Dr Annabel L. Davies

-I am a Senior Research Associate in Evidence Synthesis at the University of Bristol.
+I am a postdoctoral researcher at the University of Bristol currently funded by an EPSRC postdoctoral fellowship.
 My research interests lie at the intersection of statistical physics and medical statistics.
-In particular I am interested in how ideas and techniques from statistical physics can contribute to the understanding and development of medical statistics methodologies.
-Previous work has focussed on concepts from physics such as random walks and graph theory with applications to network meta-analysis and survival analysis.
-In the future I hope to expand this work to include techniques such as constrained optimisation and constraint satisfaction, network science and machine learning.
+In particular, I am interested in how ideas and techniques from statistical physics can contribute to the understanding and development of medical statistics methodologies.
+Previous work has focussed on concepts from physics such as random walks and graph theory with applications to network meta-analysis (NMA) and survival analysis.
+My fellowship aims to address open challenges in NMA through analogy to other networked systems, exploring how concepts from statistical physics, complex networks, and network science can be exploited in this context.
 I welcome collaboration from physicists and statisticians and believe the two disciplines can benefit from shared ideas and expertise.

 Statistical physics and network meta-analysis